vmx/geocouch/README.md

 What happend here?
 ------------------

-The main repository for GeoCouch is now at GeoCouch https://github.com/couchbase/geocouch Please go there if you want to have the latest version of GeoCouch.
+The main repository for GeoCouch is now at Couchbase https://github.com/couchbase/geocouch Please go there if you want to have the latest version of GeoCouch.

 This repository only contains experimental branches